 Construction workers, supervisors, and managers who need to comprehend the legal requirements and procedures for storing and utilizing Naloxone kits as mandated by an amendment to the Occupational Health and Safety Act.
 Safety officers and employers within these workplaces also benefit from this training, ensuring compliance with OHSA, Regulation 213/91, and the new Naloxone kit regulations while promoting opioid overdose prevention and eliminating stigma.

 By the end of this course, learners will be able to:

-• Understand the legal requirements and duties for the storage and use of Naloxone kits in the workplace.
+- Describe legal requirements and duties for storage and use of Naloxone kits in the workplace

-• Identify types of Naloxone utilized in the general industry.
+- Identify types of Naloxone utilized in general industry.

-- Courses can be accessed on laptops, desktops, and mobile devices using all browsers and Brightspace Pulse App (available in App Store and Google Play).
+Accessible on laptop, desktop, and mobile devices using all browsers and Brightspace Pulse App (available in App Store and Google Play)

 Minimum 80% score is required on the Final Assessment to receive Completion Certificate.